 Under the yellow stoplight, economic and social activities are allowed to operate at 75% capacity.
 The use of a face mask is mandatory in all closed public spaces and on public transportation, and recommended in open spaces where a healthy distance cannot be maintained.

 During your Stay

 - Upon arrival in Mexico, travelers face health screenings like temperature checks — Cancun’s airport has thermographic cameras that register travelers with fevers (you might not even notice they’re taking your temperature).

 - Wear a mask, avoid crowds, stay at least 6 feet from people who are not traveling with you, wash your hands often or use hand sanitizer, and watch for symptoms.

 - Check if the resort you are staying at offers on-site COVID-19 testing.

 Before Traveling Home

-Several hotels in the area offer on-site COVID testing.
+Several hotels in Cancun offer both molecular and viral on-site COVID testing.
 Villa del Palmar Cancun and Garza Blanca Cancun both offer on-site PCR and antigen testing for a discounted rate.
-For any guests who test positive while staying at either resorts, they will be able to extend their stay with a discounted rate for both all-inclusive and room only reservations.
+For any guests who test positive while staying at either resorts, they will be able to extend their stay at the best available rate (subject to availability) for both all-inclusive and room only reservations.
 Guests will be responsible to cover the cost of meals and incidentals while quarantined in the comfort of their luxury suite.

 We hope that this article has been helpful to answer your questions about whether you can travel to Mexico right now.
 Should you decide on traveling to Mexico, you have the opportunity to experience the unique, amazing, and beautiful Mexican culture while simultaneously indulging in a luxurious and relaxing getaway.